MacRdy/kodgen/README.md

 The generator will look for templates in the `templateDir` directory if this option is specified.
 If there is no specific template in the user's folder, the default template will be used.
-To skip a specific template when generating, use `skipTemplates` option.
+To skip a specific template when generating, use the `skipTemplates` option.

-You can also add any data (functions, constants, etc.) to each template by providing a `templateDataFile` as `.json` or `.js` file.
+You can also add any data (functions, constants, etc.) to each template by providing a `templateDataFile` as a `.json` or `.js` file.

 ```javascript
 // example_template_data_file.js